The imprints of massive neutrinos on the three-point correlation function of large-scale structures: Results

 From the detectability plots, it is evident that the signal is captured mainly by configurations that minimize or maximize $s_{23}$, corresponding to the angles $\theta = 0$ and $\theta = \pi$.
 This implies that the signal is mostly driven by elongated triangles, tracing the filamentary structure of the cosmic web.
 For intermediate values of $s_{23}$, each mass is either not detectable (as in the case $s_{12} = 10 \, \mpch, s_{13} = 100$ \mpch, where $\detec \approx 0$ for $s_{23} \approx 100$ \mpch) or only poorly detectable, with negative detectability values, meaning that $\zeta(M_\nu) < \zeta(M_\nu = 0)$, as in the case of $(s_{12}, s_{13}) = (30,50)$ \mpch.

 An analogous plot for the single-scale reduced 3PCF is shown in Fig. \ref{fig:single_scale_q}.
 Although the neutrino signal is, as previously noted, smaller in amplitude, the behavior of $Q$ as a function of $M_\nu$ differs substantially from that of $\zeta$.
 In particular, $Q$ becomes flatter as $M_\nu$ increases.
 This produces a different detectability profile as a function of the third side, with negative values for filamentary configurations and positive values for intermediate, more rounded configurations.
-The same profiles show that the signal is equally driven by filamentary and intermediate configurations, complementary to the behaviour obtained with $\zeta$, where instead the signal is largely dominated by the contribution of filamentary structures.
+The same profiles show that the signal is equally driven by filamentary and intermediate configurations, complementary to the behavior obtained with $\zeta$, where the signal is instead largely dominated by the contribution of filamentary structures.

 We also inspected the specific contribution of the signal of massive neutrinos at BAO scales.
-The single-scale 3PCF exhibits a small peak at $s_{23} \sim 100$ \mpch\ when, for increasing $\theta$, the two fixed sides $s_{12}, s_{13}$ allow the third one $s_{23}$ to cross BAO scales \citep{Gaztanaga09}.
-This peak has a non-trivial interplay in defining the shape of the 3PCF, possibly cancelling out with the 3PCF dip, giving $\zeta$ a flat shape for $\theta \sim \pi/2$, or resulting in a small peak embedded in the dip depending on the considered configuration.
+The single-scale 3PCF exhibits a small peak at $s_{23} \sim 100$ \mpch\ when, for increasing $\theta$, the two fixed sides $s_{12}$ and $s_{13}$ allow the third side $s_{23}$ to cross the BAO scales \citep{Gaztanaga09}.
+This peak has a nontrivial interplay in defining the shape of the 3PCF, possibly canceling out with the 3PCF dip, giving $\zeta$ a flat shape for $\theta \sim \pi/2$, or resulting in a small peak embedded in the dip, depending on the considered configuration.
 The behavior is related to the angular spreading of the feature.
-Indeed, a smaller angular spreading implies a higher visibility of the peak \citep{Moresco21}.
+A smaller angular spreading indeed implies a higher visibility of the peak \citep{Moresco21}.
 Equivalently, the visibility of the peak is higher when BAO scales are mapped in a smaller range of $s_{23}$.